 Due to these facts, functions can be defined by fixed-point (recursive) equations.
 Since A and B are arbitrary, this is also true for functions of type provided that appropriate constructors are defined.
 As a first example, consider a recursive definition of a function of an n-th power of number 2, i.e..

-$f:A_1\to A_2\to\ldots\to A_n$
+$$f: A_1 \rightarrow A_2 \rightarrow ... \rightarrow A_n$$